 The Ross of Mull is an area so rich in history that there is still visible evidence of the lives of past generations on the beautiful coastlines and moorlands, wherever you walk.
 From ancient times to the sudden loss of a way of life in the 19th century due to famine, clearance and emigration, there are tales to be told and connections to be rediscovered.

-The Ross of Mull Historical Centre was established in 1997 to help make these connections for both the local communities and visitors to the area. seeking information on the culture and family ties from the past.
-ROMHC is the hub for an archive about the people, the history and the natural environment of the Ross of Mull, gathered through research, projects and events.
+The Ross of Mull Historical Centre (RoMHC) was established in 1997 to help make these connections for both the local communities and visitors to the area who are seeking information on the culture and family ties from the past.
+RoMHC is the hub for an archive about the people, the history and the natural environment of the Ross of Mull, gathered through research, projects and events.
 Visit us at the Tigh na Rois Centre in Bunessan for a warm welcome and insight into a fascinating area of the Highlands of Scotland.

 The Centre is a hub of information about the unique history of the people and culture of the Ross of Mull.
 It houses displays, a small library, excellent publications and a large archive of genealogical material.Read More